pkosciak/workspace/readme.md

 docker-compose up -d --build --force-recreate
 ```

-Mysql data is stored in .docker/mysql, so it won't be affected as data is not stored inside volume.
+Mysql data is stored in .docker/mysql/data, so it won't be affected as data is not stored inside volume.
+Ir can be lost if your WSL instance breaks, just in case back up data once in a while.

 ## Executing commands in project (e.g. composer install)